feathersjs/docs/databases/readme.md

 Every database adapter supports a common syntax for [pagination, sorting and selecting](pagination.md) and [advanced querying](querying.md) out of the box and can be [easily extended](extending.md) with custom functionality.
 Errors from the adapters (like ORM validation errors) will be passed seamlessly to clients.

-**This allows you to swap databases whenever the need arises without having to change any of your querying code and you can even use multiple databases within the same app!**
+This allows you to swap databases whenever the need arises **without having to change any of your querying code or validation hooks** and you can even use multiple databases within the same app!